-The Fund's main interest rate risk arises from its investments in floating rate government and corporate bonds.
+The Fund's main interest rate risk arises from its investments in Floating interest rate notes.

-Interest rate risk is managed by using derivatives such as interest rate futures and bond futures to reduce interest rate risks incurred by investment in floating interest rate notes.
+Interest rate risk is managed by using derivatives such as interest rate futures to reduce interest rate risks incurred by investment in floating interest rate notes.
+The Fund cannot invest in fixed-rate (i.e. not floating-rate) debt securities with a term to maturity of longer than 12 months unless it reduces the interest rate risk.